XiangJinyu/xiangjinyu.github.io/src/content/posts/2025-ai-thoughts.md

 ### Startup survival in the cracks: finding a new balance of compute

 AI startups are in an awkward “in-between”:
-- **Move toward the model layer (Model Layer)**: the deeper you go, the more you face a head-on fight with tech giants (Google, OpenAI, Meta) in compute, data, and talent.
+- **Move toward the model layer**: the deeper you go, the more you face a head-on fight with tech giants (Google, OpenAI, Meta) in compute, data, and talent.
 This is a capital-intensive game.
-- **Move toward the workflow layer (Workflow Layer)**: the higher you go, the more you resemble a traditional SaaS.
+- **Move toward the workflow layer**: the higher you go, the more you resemble a traditional SaaS.
 While avoiding the giants’ direct firepower, you fall into incumbent competition with mature software vendors, and AI’s added value is easily diluted.

-To survive in the cracks, it’s not only necessary to find a unique niche; more importantly, it’s necessary to find a new balance between **Offline (offline) and Online (online) compute**.
+To survive in the cracks, it’s not only necessary to find a unique niche; more importantly, it’s necessary to find a new balance between **Offline and Online compute**.

 We are used to equating Offline Compute with Training, and Online Compute with Inference.
 But for Agent products, this division is too narrow.